argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 dataset.create()
 ```

-Let's grab the dataset from the Hugging Face hub.
-Download the dataset created in [section](#downloading-and-chunking-data), which in our case corresponds to the following dataset, and filter the columns we need:
+Let's grab the dataset from the Hugging Face Hub.
+Download the dataset created at the [chunking data section](#downloading-and-chunking-data), which in our case corresponds to the following dataset, and filter the columns we need:

 ```python
 from datasets import load_dataset